CWD testing during the late hunt is voluntary

 Respect trails: Hunters using ATVs are reminded to not drive on designated snowmobile and cross-country ski trails.

-Bag limit: There are no restrictions on the number of deer that a hunter may take.
+Bag limit: The bag limit is five deer, which includes both antlerless and legal bucks during the late CWD season.
+The statewide bag limits for antlerless deer or legal bucks do not apply during this hunt.
 Unlike other hunts, disease management permits may be used to tag both antlered and antlerless deer.
 Bonus permits and early antlerless tags can only be used to tag antlerless deer.

 Some public lands in southern Minnesota where deer hunting is not normally allowed will be opened to limited hunting.
 Special, no-cost permits to access these areas are required to limit the number of hunters.